Pigrimage in Glastonbury Today

 Facilities available at the Abbey - The Abbey was a huge working monastery but sincere pilgrims were welcomed into the life of the monks to share in their life for a few days.
 Every conceivable facility needed by the pilgrim was available including food and lodging, spiritual support, one-to-one guidance and quiet places for prayer and meditation.
 Also available was the possibility of participating in the services in the Abbey church, having access to the Library, receiving instruction in the history of the Abbey and spiritual counselling, and joining the monks in their work in illustrating books and manufacturing artefacts.

-There is now a contemporary version of all these facilities but instead of being supplied by one organisation they are supplied by many individual teachers, healers, artists and craftspeople.
-The PRC has an understanding of these services so that the pilgrim can be helped to find what is of most interest to them.
+There is a contemporary version of these facilities but instead of being supplied by one organisation they are supplied by many individual teachers, healers, artists and craftspeople.

 A Memento of the Journey - The pilgrim would have expected to be able to purchase a souvenir of his pilgrimage both as a reminder of his visit and as evidence to show his friends.
 Glastonbury now has many shops offering a wide range of spiritual books and artefacts.
 Maybe some articles and books designed specifically for pilgrims would be useful.